 Abstract data types

-, used (among other things) to simplify the description of abstract algorithms,
+are purely theoretical entities, used (among other things) to simplify the description of abstract algorithms,

 to classify and evaluate data structures, and to formally describe the type systems of programming languages.